osamaabdalla/ReGov/README.md

 ### Run instructions

-After downloading the code, run the following commands :
+After downloading the code, run the following command to start the app:

 ```sh
 $ npm start
 ```

-### the app is buils using:
+### the app is built using:

 - Meteor
 - Reactjs